ericjeab/Data-Science-Fundamentals/README.md

 # Learing Outcome:
 - Basic Python
 - Numpy
-- Scipy
+- Matplotlib
-- Matplot
+- Pandas

--
+Instructor of the course is @sigvehaug